SCR-720: Rad Lab

 The magnetron came under the scrutiny of Alfred Loomis, a successful businessman turned researcher who had already set up a "Microwave Committee" within the NDRC.
 With this clear demonstration that microwaves were practical, Loomis began to form a dedicated research lab which opened in November as the Radiation Laboratory at MIT.
-In spite of great secrecy, news of the RadLab became well known in research circles, and scientists from around the country and Canada were travelling to Boston on nothing more than rumour.
+In spite of great secrecy, news of the Rad Lab became well known in research circles, and scientists from around the country and Canada were travelling to Boston on nothing more than rumour.
 When they heard what was being done, they would instantly ask to join the effort.
 By mid-November this was up to one prominent scientist a day.

 Bowen stayed in the US while most members of the team returned to the UK.
 He travelled to the General Electric labs in New Jersey and demonstrated the magnetron to the researchers from GE and Bell Labs.
 The device managed 15,000 W on 6 October.
 Bell took up production, delivering the first 30 by the end of the month.
 These were split among a number of groups, especially Loomis' group, and a number of microwave projects started.
 Western Electric, Bell's production arm, also took up production of the existing VHF Mk.
 IV set to speed production and help supply RAF needs.
 This emerged as the SCR-540, but saw limited use.

-The RadLab started their magnetron experiments with a simple system using separate transmit and receive antennas, each consisting of a short dipole antenna positioned in front of a parabolic reflector.
+The Rad Lab started their magnetron experiments with a simple system using separate transmit and receive antennas, each consisting of a short dipole antenna positioned in front of a parabolic reflector.
 They set it up on the roof of the Rad Lab, and on 4 January 1941 they were able to pick up reflections from buildings on the other side of the Charles River.
 They then began modifying this "roof system" for a single-antenna using a duplexer similar to the ones used in the UK's experimental sets.
 This used a network of tuned conductors cut to specific lengths.
 As was the case in the UK, the system significantly reduced the output signal strength.
 Bowen notes that a hint of pessimism took over as they attempted to solve these problems.
 The system was finally tuned and working by early February, and on the 7th they detected echoes from an aircraft flying over Boston Airport some 4 to 5 mile away.